There are many job roles you can pursue as an actuary; Learn more about what it’s like being a Pensions Consultant Actuary at Aon…

 I would say that the institute exams are massively different from school and university exams.
 You need to be prepared to do a full day’s work and then study during your evening, although we get days off work to help with the study load.
 The institute exams also set a high benchmark in order to pass.
 However, the high level of difficulty of the exams is why qualified actuaries are so sought after and studying for the exams is very rewarding.

 When I found out I had passed my last exam in July 2011 I felt relieved that they were over and excited about the opportunities that would be open to me in the future.
 While studying for the exams, you build up great camaraderie with your fellow students that I don’t think you get in other graduate jobs.
 I think this is a big part of being a student actuary that I will miss.

 What is a typical day like for you?

-I am a Pensions Consultant Actuary and a member of the Trustee Advisory Group responsible for advising the trustees of larger clients.
+I am a Pensions Consultant Actuary at Aon and a member of the Trustee Advisory Group responsible for advising the trustees of larger clients.
 Day to day I will specify and review calculations and prepare advice for my clients.
 I attend meetings with clients to present the advice on a regular basis.
 I enjoy developing relationships with clients and making their jobs easier.

 An appealing aspect of the job is that there is no defined career path – you are given the opportunity to drive your career.
 I am on the team which helps train new Pension Scheme Trustees, and I also give training within the business to our actuarial trainees.
 I enjoy this part of my job, as it adds a bit of variety and allows me to stretch myself.
 There are many areas that you might choose to get involved in if training doesn’t appeal to you, for example you might want to specialise more in selling the business and building contacts, or you might be more suited to building calculation models.